mark-mcdermott/portfolio-decap/content/blog/2024-04-06-new-mac-setup.md

 title: New Mac Setup
 date: 2024-04-06T06:49:00.000Z
 ---
-How I like to setup a new Mac:
+Some notes on how I like to setup a new Mac:
 - change wallpaper to solid cyan
 - change Safari download folder to desktop
 - add home folder and root folder to Finder sidebar